kiranraj98/digital-garden-kxran/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my digital garden
+tags:
+  - 🌲Evergreen
+draft: false
 ---

-This is a blank Quartz installation.
-TEsting testing 123
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+## Hi, I'm Kiran

+This [[Digital Garden]] I use to document my experiences, philosophies and things that interest me in the hope that you'll find it interesting or useful.